 While I have now switched over to a desktop computer, I used a laptop for most of the pandemic (about 11 months) and it was hard to use it for extended periods of time when I just had it on my desk.
 My neck would start hurting and so would my wrists.
 After a month of working from home and dealing with the pain from all the bad posture, I finally relented and bought a laptop stand from Rain Design.
 The reason I got this specific brand is because I remembered Alisha Marie (from YouTube fame) mention it in one of her videos and I figured if it was good enough for someone that worked mainly from their laptop, then it would be perfect for me.

-If you’re looking for a laptop stand that is more transportable, definitely check out Rain Design’s full Amazon page or their website because they have all kinds of options for laptops, phones, and even computers.
+If you’re looking for a laptop stand that is more transportable, definitely check out their website because they have all kinds of options for laptops, phones, and even computers.

 P.S.
 I no longer use the laptop stand, which is truly upsetting because I loved using it, but I’ve only stopped using it because I now have a desktop computer!
 I have zero plans of getting rid of it though because it’s such a great laptop stand.

 Now that I’ve switched from a laptop with a built-in webcam to a desktop computer, I had to get a separate webcam to use during video meetings for my desk.
-This Aukey webcam is so easy to set-up, it’s basically a plug-and-use tool!
+The webcam I borrow from my husband is so easy to set-up, it’s basically a plug-and-use tool!
 It has settings for HD capture, if you want that super crisp image, but the regular image is also really good.